Hedging Your Sports Bets as a Risk Management Strategy

 Hedging to Mitigate Your Losses

-If you’ve lost confidence in your initial wager being successful, hedging can reduce your exposure to losses.
+If you’ve lost confidence in your initial wager, hedging can reduce your exposure to losses.
 Betting on the opposite outcome to your original wager acts as an insurance policy.

 Say that, earlier in the week, you bet $100 on the Canucks to cover the spread of -1.5 at (-110) to beat the Coyotes.
 However, by the time Saturday night rolls around, the Canucks lost three key players to injury, and their starting goalie was mired in a horrible slump.